 - the online relationships and sex education resource for primary schools, Growing up with Yasmine and Tom

 - FPA’s booklets for young people at secondary school

 - FPA’s gold-standard contraception, sexually transmitted infections and pregnancy choices booklets (under licence from Public Health England)

 - plus many more of FPA’s valued resources.

-Since FPA went into liquidation, many of its programmes and services have been transferred to other organisations.
+Since FPA the sexual health charity closed, many of its programmes and services have been transferred to other organisations.

 Sexwise, the national sexual and reproductive health promotion programme, is currently being run by Public Health England, the programme funders.

 In Northern Ireland, former FPA staff are working to establish a new charity, registered in Northern Ireland.
 The new organisation, Informing Choices NI, intends to continue the services formerly provided by FPA in Northern Ireland including a pregnancy choices counselling service, a sexual health helpline, a learning disability programme and training for professionals, as well as an advocacy project focusing on reproductive rights.